Aldo Eluisi

 Aldo took part in the First World War as a volunteer, in assault troops, then he joined the Arditi ("the daring ones"), a schock elite corps, and in 1917, in the period of Caporetto defeat he was committed in particularly daring actions, thence he received a mention in dispatches, and a bronze medal for valor.

-After his furlough, as Corporal, in 1919, he was one of the legionnaires (see his membership card), who performed the Impresa di Fiume ("Rijeka Endeavour"), the occupation of the Istrian city of Fiume/Rijeka by Italian nationalist militias leaded by Gabriele D'Annunzio, which ended in January 1921.
+After being discharged, as Corporal, in 1919, he was one of the legionnaires (see his membership card), who performed the Impresa di Fiume ("Rijeka Endeavour"), the occupation of the Istrian city of Fiume/Rijeka by Italian nationalist militias leaded by Gabriele D'Annunzio, which ended in January 1921.

 Back in Rome, he engaged in the activity of organizing the National Association of Arditi (ANAI - Associazione Nazionale Arditi d'Italia), becoming one of the key figures of the Rome section of Via Germanico, 271, where in mid-April 1921 he was elected as a councilor in the new committee of action.